 - Take a systems approach, integrating HIV services with other health and social services that people affected by HIV need.

-As part of our commitment to focus our efforts and ensure accountability for our use of public resources, the OHTN will invest only in data analytics, research, rapid learning, and ‘backbone’ programs and initiatives that are:
+As part of our commitment to focus our efforts and ensure accountability for our use of public resources, the OHTN will invest only in data analytics, implementation projects, rapid learning, and ‘backbone’ programs and initiatives that are:

 - Relevant: The program or initiative addresses a priority of one or more stakeholder groups related to the cascade (i.e. prevention, testing/diagnosis, linkage and retention in care, HIV care, care for co-morbidities, social determinants of health.)
 The program or initiative addresses the priority in a way and within timelines that are appropriate to these groups.